2025 Budget

 What makes up the budget?

-A municipality’s budget is made up of two parts:
+A municipality’s budget is made up of:

-Development charges
+- Development charges

 Where do my taxes go?